 There are typically two types of tube feeders:

 - Thistle feeders: for feeding the small Nyjer® or thistle seed, used for feeding finches

 - Mixed seed feeders: For feeding sunflower or mixed seeds

 There are different tube feeder designs and materials.
 If there are squirrels in your area, you will want to purchase a metal feeder with a locking top, or the squirrels will invite themselves to the party.

 Attracted species: Finches, titmice, chickadees, woodpeckers, redpolls, and pine siskins

 Dome feeders are large globes that are somewhat selective in the birds they attract.
 They are often not as attractive to house sparrows and house finches, which can be a plus if these species tend to overrun your other feeders.

-Attracted species: Chickadees, titmice, goldfinches and nuthatches
+Attracted species: Chickadees, titmice, American Goldfinches and nuthatches